 As soon as they find your kitchen, they will know where it is and it will become a frequent room for them to visit.
 Using the protected route underneath your cabinets, they will feel secure and safe from predators.

 Use this to your advantage by placing a number of loaded mouse traps underneath your kitchen cabinets.

 I mentioned above that mice have an incredible sense of smell, this can make them avoid anything new in an area they are familiar with, such as an attic, or basement.
 A kitchen is going to be different because most items are going to be new to them.
 This is an advantage to you because they will not fear the trap that you have left out for them.

 Wondering where to put mouse traps in the kitchen?

 I mentioned above that the best place to put mouse traps in the kitchen is under the cabinets, but you should also consider placing some in the following places too (I will include cabinets for a complete list):

 - Inside the panty (watch for little fingers looking for food!
 Place them up high or use live catch mouse traps)

 Catching mice is always a difficult task.
 They are small, fast, and fearful of any noise or predators.
 This post gives you the best places to put mouse traps, so you can be more successful in clearing your home of any mice infestation.

-Finding the best places relies heavily on your knowledge of the mice, or mouse that you have in your home.
+Finding the best mouse trap placement relies heavily on your knowledge of the mice, or mouse that you have in your home.
 Pay attention to sounds and always investigate any possible signs that you have mice.
 Use this knowledge to your advantage!

 It is also worth remembering that whenever there is a danger that you will come into contact with a mouse, always be protected.
 Mice can carry some very nasty diseases, such as Hantavirus.
 Hantavirus is a virus that is usually transmitted when a person comes into contact with mouse feces or urine.